Mortgage fraud: Types

+Occupancy fraud

-Occupancy fraud: This occurs where the borrower wishes to obtain a mortgage to acquire an investment property, but states on the loan application that the borrower will occupy the property as the primary residence or as a second home.
+This occurs where the borrower wishes to obtain a mortgage to acquire an investment property, but states on the loan application that the borrower will occupy the property as the primary residence or as a second home.
 If undetected, the borrower typically obtains a lower interest rate than was warranted.

 Because lenders typically charge a higher interest rate for non-owner-occupied properties, which historically have higher delinquency rates, the lender receives insufficient return on capital and is over-exposed to loss relative to what was expected in the transaction.

 In addition, lenders allow larger loans on owner-occupied homes compared to loans for investment properties.
 When occupancy fraud occurs, it is likely that taxes on gains are not paid, resulting in additional fraud.
 It is considered fraud because the borrower has materially misrepresented the risk to the lender to obtain more favorable loan terms.

+A common mechanism used to detect or deter occupancy fraud is the "second home rider", a standard document signed at the closing in which the borrower agrees to occupy the property for their personal use and enjoyment for a specific period, typically at one year, unless the lender consents otherwise.
+Renting the property out during that period, rather than occupying it, can constitute a breach of the loan agreement and form the basis of a fraud allegation.

+Income fraud

-Income fraud: This occurs when a borrower overstates his/her income to qualify for a mortgage or for a larger loan amount.
+This occurs when a borrower overstates his/her income to qualify for a mortgage or for a larger loan amount.
 This was most often seen with so-called "stated income" mortgage loans (popularly referred to as "liar loans"), where the borrower, or a loan officer acting for a borrower with or without the borrower's knowledge, stated without verification the income needed to qualify for the loan.
 Because mortgage lenders today do not have "stated income" loans, income fraud is seen in traditional full-documentation loans where the borrower forges or alters an employer-issued Form W-2, tax returns and/or bank account records to provide support for the inflated income.
 All lenders obtain an official IRS transcript that must match the borrower provided tax returns.
 It is considered fraud because in most cases the borrower would not have qualified for the loan had the true income been disclosed.
 The "mortgage meltdown" was caused, in part, when large numbers of borrowers in areas of rapidly increasing home prices lied about their income, acquired homes they could not afford, and then defaulted.
 Many of the past problems no longer exist.

+Employment fraud

-Employment fraud: This occurs when a borrower claims self-employment in a non-existent company or claims a higher position (e.g., manager) in a real company, to provide justification for a fraudulent representation of the borrower's income.
+This occurs when a borrower claims self-employment in a non-existent company or claims a higher position (e.g., manager) in a real company, to provide justification for a fraudulent representation of the borrower's income.